|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Missing June 12, 1945

-During 1945, this OA-10 Catalina was attached to the 1536th Army Air Force Base Unit (AAFBU) at Hollandia and flown by aircrew from this unit.
+Assigned to Air Transport Command (ATC).
+During 1945, attached to the 5th Air Force (5th AF), 1536th Army Air Force Base Unit (AAFBU) based at Hollandia.
+Nicknamed "Step and Fetch It".

 After completing the search, this Catalina was near Peleliu Island when a radio message was received stating something was spotted and directing both search aircraft to the area where they searched further 35 minutes.
 Radio reception and visibility decreased and this aircraft turned back towards Peleliu and climbed to 10,500' to use celestial navigation and called for a magnetic heading bound for Peleliu.

-Low on fuel and unable to reach Peleliu, this signaled its IFF and readied the aircraft for an emergency landing.
-This Catalina ditched out of fuel at 10:53am.
-Lost roughly 108 miles southwest of Anguar Island.
+Low on fuel and unable to reach Peleliu, this Catalina signaled its IFF and readied the aircraft for an emergency landing.
+At 10:53am ditched out of fuel into the sea 108 miles southwest of Anguar Island.
 Last contact was a radio direction bearing received by AACS on Biak Island.
-When lost, engines R-1830-92 serial numbers (left) CP 360236 and (right) CP 360320.
-No armament was aboard this aircraft.
-When this aircraft failed to return, the entire crew was declared Missing In Action (MIA).
+When this aircraft failed to return it was declared Missing In Action (MIA).

 Fates of the Crew